RohithaKavala/Dynamic-weather-dashboard/README.md

 cd weather-dashboard
 Open index.html in your browser

-Simply double-click the file, or

-Use a local server: python -m http.server 8000

 🔧 API Setup
-This project requires a free API key from OpenWeatherMap:

 Sign up at OpenWeatherMap

 Get your API key from the dashboard